kiikode/alx-low_level_programming/0x0A-argc_argv/README.md

 3. A program that prints all arguments it receives
 4. A program that multiplies two numbers
 5. A program that adds positive numbers
+6. A program that prints the minimum number of coins to make change for an amount of money